 In the few months I’ve been here, I’ve learned so much about recruitment and about the Hong Kong workforce – now I know why they say starting in recruitment has a steep learning curve and that the first year is the most challenging.
 I know I still have a lot more to learn, but as my manager says “practice makes perfect” or “it takes ## days to build a habit”.
 I like being surrounded by people who work hard and are always willing to help when needed, it keeps me motivated to have people around me doing well.
 I’m also glad there is an associate for each team because Argyll Scott hosts monthly trainings and discussions led by a different team manager each month which I find very beneficial.
 We usually share best practices and talk about difficulties we’re facing, or even talk about wins that happened throughout the weeks.
 It’s nice to have a support system of peers with relatively the same amount of experience that I do.

-I look forward to meeting more people and making more placements in the near future, there’s nothing better than having all your hard work pay off and generate positive results.Posted about 3 years ago
+I look forward to meeting more people and making more placements in the near future, there’s nothing better than having all your hard work pay off and generate positive results.Posted over 4 years ago